What Makes Coffee Organic?

 Organic coffee certification begins with the land itself.
 For farms to be considered organic, they must demonstrate that no prohibited substances have been used on the soil for at least three years before certification.
 These substances include synthetic fertilizers, pesticides, and herbicides.

-On top of that, they are required to use organically grown seeds or plants whenever possible.
-They can not use genetically enhanced or modified plants in their farms.
+On top of that, farms are required to use organically grown seeds or plants whenever possible.
+They cannot use genetically enhanced or modified plants.

 Protecting and preserving local biodiversity plays a crucial role in organic farming.
 Instead of clearing forests to make way for monoculture coffee plantations, organic coffee farms use multi-story farming practices that preserve the natural flora and fauna of the land.